Published: June 2018 | Report Code: LS10224 | Available Format: PDF | Pages: 203

 In March 2018, Koninklijke Philips N.V. announced the partnership with Samsung Electronics Co.
 Ltd. to expand the connected health ecosystem.
 The partnership aimed to connect Samsung’s ARTIK Smart IoT platform to the Philips HealthSuite digital platform.

-Some of the other key players in the mHealth market are Medtronic plc, Cerner Corporation, BioTelemetry Inc., OMRON Corporation, Johnson & Johnson, AT&T Inc., athenahealth Inc., Cisco Systems Inc., and AliveCor Inc.
+Some of the other key players in the mHealth market are Medtronic plc, BioTelemetry Inc., OMRON Corporation, Johnson & Johnson, athenahealth Inc., Cisco Systems Inc., iHealth Labs Inc., AliveCor Inc., AgaMatrix Inc., and AirStrip Technologies Inc.